 Trust Deed comes into use at the time of real estate transactions.
 Basically, it is an arrangement or an agreement between the borrower and the lender.
 Under this arrangement, the property that the borrower buys with lenders’ money is kept with a neutral third party, who acts as a trustee.

 This trustee will hold the property until the borrower returns the loan amount to the lender.
 The trustee also holds the legal title of the asset.
 Borrower, on the other hand, retains the actual or equitable title.
-He or she (borrower) also has the full responsibility of the asset, unless the Trust Deed or Deed of Trust says otherwise.
+They (borrower) also have the full responsibility of the asset unless the Trust Deed or Deed of Trust says otherwise.

 Contents of Trust Deed

 - Amount lend to the borrower.

 - Name of the parties – borrower, lender, and the trustee.

 - Date of the agreement and the maturity date.

 - Legal provisions to follow in case of default.

 - Late fees, if any.

 - Any other details that the borrower, lender, and the trustee may want.